-It hasn't been that long ago since the local Kauai Schools were a revolving door for mainland teachers.
-The idea of teaching in Hawaii sounded good but after a couple of years teachers found out that the cost of living was high, housing was out of their reach, and teaching on Kauai could be a challenge.
+It hasn't been that long ago since the local Kaua‘i Schools were a revolving door for mainland teachers.
+The idea of teaching in Hawai‘i sounded good but after a couple of years teachers found out that the cost of living was high, housing was out of their reach, and teaching on Kaua‘i could be a challenge.
 The Rotary club of Hanalei Bay partnered with Growing Our Own Teachers and helped provide scholarships for local, home grown teacher candidates and gave them the boost they needed to complete their studies.
-The result has been that 39 teacher candidates have been given scholarships and have become teachers in our school system.
-The need continues and your support is greatly appreciated
+The result - 39 teacher candidates have been given scholarships and have become teachers in our school system.
+The need continues and your support is greatly appreciated.

-More people on Kauai have died in the ocean than on the highway.
+More people on Kaua‘i have died in the ocean than on the highway.
 It's hard to imagine, but it's true.
-Kauai's rip currents are killers.
-They have created the highest drowning rate in Hawaii.
-The Rescue Tubes on Kauai's beaches are personal flotation devices to be used to stabilize distressed swimmers before rescue by our lifeguards.
+Kaua‘i's rip currents are killers.
+They have created the highest drowning rate in Hawai‘i.
+The Rescue Tubes on Kaua‘i's beaches are personal flotation devices to be used to stabilize distressed swimmers before rescue by our lifeguards.
 Since the first Rescue Tube was installed in 2008, 48 Rescue Tube saves have been reported, and it is estimated that 15 to 18 drownings may have been prevented.
-There are over 200 Rescue Tubes surrounding Kauai today, but the job isn't finished because all of those rescue tubes have to be maintained and replace on an ongoing basis so that there will be a Rescue tube available for the next emergency.
+There are over 200 Rescue Tubes surrounding Kaua‘i today, but the job isn't finished because all of those rescue tubes have to be maintained and replaced on an ongoing basis so that there will always be a Rescue tube available for the next emergency.
 Rescue Tubes are there for all of us.
-Let's enjoy our beautiful beaches and stay safe Kauai!
+Let's enjoy our beautiful beaches and stay safe Kaua

-The Kilauea Food Pantry opened its doors in 2014 with support from the community and the Rotary Club of Hanalei Bay.
+The North Shore Kīlauea Food Pantry opened its doors in 2014 with support from the community and the Rotary Club of Hanalei Bay.
 Today the food pantry buys about 2,000 pounds of food each week at the food banks, courtesy of grants and donations, and nearly all of it is given away each Saturday afternoon.
 That's about 100,000 pounds of food that goes out the door of the small building in a year.
 About 70 people arrive each Saturday for food that will provide them with meals for a week that theyʻd otherwise would go without.
 The need has increased since day one.
 There are young men and young women.
 Families.
 Kupuna.
 Moms and dads and keiki, too.
 Some are homeless.
 Many arrive early to get one of the first places in line.
-Sign-in begins at 2:30 p.m., with the pantry opening at 3:30.
+Sign-in begins at 2:30 p.m., with the pantry opening at 3:30p.m.

-Aloha Angels, spun off from the Rotary Club of Hanalei Bay in May 2015, is now a donor advised fund at the Hawaii Community Foundation, and receives major funding from all five Rotary clubs on Kauai.
-With donations from individuals, businesses and foundations, Aloha Angels currently supports seven youth-related programs on Kauai: Adopt a Class, Adopt an After-School Club, Adopt a Junior Achievement Course, Adopt a Student Teacher (Growing Our Own Teachers), Adopt a Computer, Adopt a Tech Trainee (Hawaii Society of Technology for Educators) and Adopt a Teacher's Project.
+Aloha Angels, spun off from the Rotary Club of Hanalei Bay in May 2015, is now a 501(c)(3) non profit and receives funding from all five Rotary clubs on Kaua‘i and the Zuckerberg Chan Foundation.
+With donations from individuals, businesses and foundations, Aloha Angels currently supports three youth-related programs on Kaua‘i: Adopt a Teacher, Adopt an After-School Club, and Adopt-a-Band.